george24601/notes/devOps/k8s/concepts.md

 # Service

-Service - An API object that describes how to access applications, such as a set of Pods, and can describe ports and load-balancers.  - By itself, a Deployment can’t receive traffic.
+By itself, a Deployment can’t receive traffic.

-Kubernetes provides service discovery and request routing by assigning a stable IP address and DNS name to the service, and load balances traffic in a round-robin manner to network connections of that IP address among the pods matching the selector (even as failures cause the pods to move from machine to machine).
-By default a service is exposed inside a cluster (e.g. back end pods might be grouped into a service, with requests from the front-end pods load-balanced among them), but a service can also be exposed outside a cluster (e.g. for clients to reach frontend pods).
+Kubernetes provides service discovery and request routing by assigning a stable IP address and DNS name to the service, and load balances traffic in a round-robin manner to network connections of that IP address among the pods matching the selector.
+By default a service is exposed inside a cluster, but a service can also be exposed outside a cluster.

 Services generally abstract access to Kubernetes Pods, but they can also abstract other kinds of backends.
 For example: